Siamun: Siamun and Solomon

 Moreover, according to Kenneth Kitchen, the occupation of Gezer by Pharaoh Siamun is attested by a triumphal relief scene from the Temple of Amun at Tanis depicts an Egyptian pharaoh smiting his enemies with a mace.
 The king's name is explicitly given as [(Neterkheperre Setepenamun) Siamun, beloved of Am(un)] in the relief and there can be no doubt that this person was Siamun.
 Siamun appears here "in typical pose brandishing a mace to strike down prisoners(?) now lost at the right except for two arms and hands, one of which grasps a remarkable double-bladed ax by its socket."
 The writer observes that this double bladed axe or 'halberd' has a flared crescent shaped blade which is close in form to the Aegean influenced double axe but is quite distinct from the Palestinian/Canaanite double headed axe which has a different shape that resembles an X. Thus, Kitchen concludes Siamun's foes were the Philistines who were descendants of the Aegean-based Sea Peoples and that Siamun was commemorating his recent victory over them at Gezer by depicting himself in a formal battle scene relief at the Temple in Tanis.
 This conclusion is also shared by Krystal V. L. Pierce, who also points to a scarab of Siamun discovered in Tell el Far'ah as further evidence for his campaign in the Levant.

-However, Paul S. Ash has challenged this theory, stating that Siamun's relief portrays a fictitious battle.
+Paul S. Ash has challenged this theory, stating that Siamun's relief portrays a fictitious battle.
 He points out that in Egyptian reliefs Philistines are never shown holding an axe, and that there is no archaeological evidence for Philistines using axes.
 He also argues that there is nothing in the relief to connect it with Philistia or the Levant.
+In response, Kitchen argues that Ash's argument is "full of errors about triumph scenes", that the reason no other Egyptian reliefs show Philistines holding an axe is because "no other triumph scene with Philistines is available to compare with Siamun's" and that his campaign must have taken place in the Levant because the axe is neither Nubian nor Lybian, the only possible alternatives.